opencadc/science-containers/docs/complete/container-publishing-guide.md

 ### Additional requirements for legacy desktop application containers
 Examples of legacy desktop software containers are astronomy GUIs such as CASA, Topcat, Aladin, and customized containers such as Gemini processing containers which require desktop interaction.
-Some of the recipes (Dockerfiles) for building these containers can be found in the [desktop directory](desktop).
+Some of the recipes (Dockerfiles) for building these containers can be found in the [desktop Dockerfiles](../science-containers/Dockerfiles/desktop/).
 They can also be managed and hosted elsewhere.
 However, wherever the source is hosted, containers must meet a minimal set of requirements and expectations for execution in skaha.
 Also the default executuable is `xterm`, so ensure it is installed.

 Note: the desktop session is also sometimes known as the ARCADE software environment.